mailjet/api-documentation/guides/_event-api.md

  | connection issue | Something went wrong with our servers.
 This should not happen, and never be permanent !
 mailjet | preblocked | You tried to send an email to an address that recently (or repeatedly) bounced.
 We didn't try to send it to avoid damaging your reputation.
  | duplicate in campaign | You used X-Mailjet-DeduplicateCampaign and sent more than one email to a single recipient.
 Only the first email was sent; the others were blocked.

-## Online Demonstration

-You can test the Event API with our <a href="https://live-event-dashboard-demo.mailjet.com/" target="_blank">Mailjet Live Event API Dashboard</a>.
-After setting up your public and private API key, you can select the events you want to test.
-This dashboard will update your Endpoint URLs (Make sure that when testing you make a backup of your current Endpoint URLs).
-You can then send messages and see the event payload appear in the Dashboard.

-This demo, built in NodeJS and Golang, is available on <a href="https://github.com/arnaudbreton/mailjet-live-event-dashboard" target="_blank">GitHub</a>.
-Feel free to reuse or contribute.